avi-shatz/Simon-Game-site/README.md

 # Simon-Game-site
-the known game Simon on a Website. using JavaScript with the  jQuery library.
+building the known game Simon on a Website. using JavaScript with the  jQuery library. the game requires the player to repeat the computer color sequence, which grow by one at a time.